Loss of coherence and coherence protection from a graviton bath: Decoherence due to graviton bath -- QFT model

-We will first impose the Born approximation, $\hat{\rho}_{s}^{\text{(tot)}}\approx\hat{\rho}_{s}\otimes\hat{\rho}^{(\text{g})}$, on the right hand-side of Eq.~\eqref{eq:secondorder}.
+We first impose the Born approximation, $\hat{\rho}_{s}^{\text{(tot)}}\approx\hat{\rho}_{s}\otimes\hat{\rho}^{(\text{g})}$, on the right hand-side of Eq.~\eqref{eq:secondorder}.
 Importantly, the Born approximation precludes from the analysis any entanglement between the matter-wave system, and the gravitational field as we are explicitly assuming a factorizable state.
+Furthermore, the state of the graviton bath, $\hat{\rho}^{(\text{g})}\equiv\hat{\rho}_{0}^{(\text{g})}$, is always the same as far as the system is concerned -- here we are assuming that the interaction between the system and the gravitational field is weak, with negligible effect on the latter.